Experienced Akita Breeder Refuses to Sell a Puppy to His Brother Because He Believes He Can't Handle One and Gets Criticized by Some Family Members

 The refusal of the breeder to sell a puppy to his brother indicates underlying family dynamics that may not be immediately apparent.

-Family systems theory suggests that individuals often repeat patterns from their family history, particularly when it comes to roles and responsibilities.
+Family systems theory suggests that individuals often repeat patterns from their family history, particularly regarding roles and responsibilities.

-OP believes that Akita would be to much for his brother
+OP believes that an Akita would be too much for his brother.

 Now some family members criticize him for his decision.